needle-mirror/com.unity.burst/Documentation~/docs/CSharpLanguageSupport_BurstIntrinsics.md

 debugger.
 Please note however that the reference implementations are very slow and only intended for managed debugging.

+> Please note that there is no reference managed implementation of Arm Neon intrinsics.
+This means that you cannot use the technique mentioned in the previous paragraph to step through the intrinsics in Mono.
 > Note that the FMA intrinsics that operate on doubles do not have a software fallback because of the inherit complexity in emulating fused 64-bit floating point math.

-Intrinsic usage is relatively straightforward and is based on the types `v128` and `v256`, which represent a 128-bit or 256-bit vector respectively.
+Intrinsic usage is relatively straightforward and is based on the types `v64` (Arm only), `v128` and `v256`, which represent a 64-bit, 128-bit or 256-bit vector respectively.
 For example, given a `NativeArray<float>` and a `Lut` lookup table of v128 shuffle masks, a code fragment like this performs lane left packing, demonstrating the use of vector load/store reinterpretation and direct intrinsic calls: